sourcegraph/handbook/content/departments/engineering/managed-services/msp-testbed.md

 | Databases | `primary`                                                                                                   |

 > [!NOTE]
-> The ['write access' Entitle permissions grant]([Entitle request for the 'Engineering Projects' folder](https://app.entitle.io/request?data=eyJkdXJhdGlvbiI6IjIxNjAwIiwianVzdGlmaWNhdGlvbiI6IkVOVEVSIEpVU1RJRklDQVRJT04gSEVSRSIsInJvbGVJZHMiOlt7ImlkIjoiYzJkMTUwOGEtMGQ0ZS00MjA1LWFiZWUtOGY1ODg1ZGY3ZDE4IiwidGhyb3VnaCI6ImMyZDE1MDhhLTBkNGUtNDIwNS1hYmVlLThmNTg4NWRmN2QxOCIsInR5cGUiOiJyb2xlIn1dfQ%3D%3D)) is required for BOTH read-only and write access to the database.
+> The [Write access Entitle request for the 'Engineering Projects' folder](https://app.entitle.io/request?data=eyJkdXJhdGlvbiI6IjIxNjAwIiwianVzdGlmaWNhdGlvbiI6IkVOVEVSIEpVU1RJRklDQVRJT04gSEVSRSIsInJvbGVJZHMiOlt7ImlkIjoiYzJkMTUwOGEtMGQ0ZS00MjA1LWFiZWUtOGY1ODg1ZGY3ZDE4IiwidGhyb3VnaCI6ImMyZDE1MDhhLTBkNGUtNDIwNS1hYmVlLThmNTg4NWRmN2QxOCIsInR5cGUiOiJyb2xlIn1dfQ%3D%3D) is required for BOTH read-only and write access to the database.

 To connect to the PostgreSQL instance in this environment, use `sg msp` in the [`sourcegraph/managed-services`](https://github.com/sourcegraph/managed-services) repository: